KlienGumapac/docu-chat-ai/README.md

    - For PDFs, ensure they contain extractable text (not scanned images)

 5. **AI responses taking too long**
-   - The system has a 45-second timeout
+   - The system now has a 120-second timeout for complex questions
-   - Try asking simpler questions
+   - Try asking simpler questions if you need faster responses
-   - Consider using a smaller model
+   - The AI is optimized to handle longer, more complex questions

 ### Performance Tips